 The City of Laurel and Mayor Craig A. Moe would like to invite you to be a part of this NEW organics recycling program and help reduce wasted food and turn it into a valuable and environmentally safe resource.
-Residents can volunteer for this program by contacting the Department of Public Works by email at [email protected] or by calling (301)725-0088.
-The first 200 residents that volunteer to participate in this program will receive a free curbside composting toter, a small kitchen composting toter, compostable bags as well as clear instructions as to what can be put in your composting toter.
-We have a limited number of containers, so reserve your spot as soon as possible.
-Collections will begin Wednesday, August 7, 2019.
+Residents can volunteer for this program by emailing the Department of Public Works or by calling 301-725-0088.

 Mayor Craig A. Moe

-How to do Organics Recycling and Composting with the City
+How to do Organics Recycling & Composting with the City

-If you want to volunteer for the Organics Recycling and Composting pilot program please call the Department of Public Works at 301-725-0088 or send an email to [email protected] and let us know:
+If you want to volunteer for the Organics Recycling and Composting pilot program please email the Department of Public Works or call at 301-725-0088 and let us know:

 - Your Name